-Today, Boulder has 103,000 residents in addition to 29,000 University of Colorado students.
+Today, Boulder has 103,000 residents including 29,000 University of Colorado students.
 Many things in Boulder have changed since it's humble beginnings, however there is much that has not.
 Boulder is as beautiful now as ever, and due to well thought out planning and preservation, Boulder has not lost its individuality or uniqueness as a beautiful place to work and play.
 Boulder is now famous for its value of environmental preservation, education, and quality of life.
 A city that was once considered uninhabitable, as it was a part of the Great American Desert, has flourished to what it is today, overcoming many problems and impediments along the way.

 See more videos in our From the Locals series.